sheenahighfield/wine_quality_eda/README.md

 ### About

 This is my beginner project in data analysis.
-The aim was to learn how to structure an EDA, generate insights and to keep the analysis organized and easy to understand.
+The aim was to learn how to structure an EDA, generate insights and also to keep the analysis organized and easy to understand.